nbouziani/seismic-inversion/README.md

 # Seismic inversion: Neural network regularisation using ExternalOperator

-This repository is the official implementation of **Escaping the abstraction: a foreign function interface for the Unified Form Language [UFL]**.
+This repository is the official implementation of the seismic inversion example in "[Escaping the abstraction: a foreign function interface for the Unified Form Language [UFL]](https://arxiv.org/abs/2111.00945)", accepted at NeurIPS 2021 (Differentiable Programming workshop) and received the **Best Paper award**.

 [![DOI](https://zenodo.org/badge/409780239.svg)](https://zenodo.org/badge/latestdoi/409780239)